ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

     *Figure 1* - A pure function which always adds one to a number in Haskell.
 As Haskell enforces type level functional purity, impure functions always have an `IO type`.
 An impure version of the function would have the type `addOne :: Int -> IO Int`.
   ]

-  However, software is rarely pure, that is to say, that there many conditions in which the output of a function can change.
-For instance if a function requires a connection to a database or to read a file then connection can fail and the file could not be present.
-Both of these conditions elements outside our code which can have an affect results a function which relies on said database or file.
+  However, software is rarely pure, that is to say, that there are many conditions in which the output of a function can change.
+For instance if a function requires a connection to a database or to read a file then connection can fail and the file may not be present.
+Both of these conditions are elements outside our code which can have an affect on the results a function which relies on said database or file.
 This ambiguity is referred to as a side effect, and functions that perform them are deemed impure.
 In purely functional languages, even mutating a variable is considered a side effect, as calling a function which uses said mutable variable as an argument multiple times may yield different outputs.

   #framed_terms[
     #terms.item[Referential Transparency][The ability to replace a function with its results without affecting the surrounding program.]
   ]

-  The package manger and build system, Nix, is purely functional and operates under this same functional programming maxim of immutability.
+  The package manager and build system, Nix, is purely functional and operates under this same functional programming maxim of immutability.
 In Nix the packages used to build development environments and software are immutable, and never change after being built.
 Nix stores packages in a Nix store, where each package has its own unique directory denoted by a cryptographic hash of the package's build dependency graph @how_nix_works.
-Nix (the package manger) configured in Nix (the functional programming language), where packages are built from _Nix expressions_.
-A Nix expression describes all aspects of a package build action to from a derivation.
+Nix (the package manager) configured in Nix (the functional programming language), where packages are built from _Nix expressions_.
+A Nix expression describes all aspects of a package build action to form a derivation.
 Nix expressions are deterministic, as in that building a package from an Nix expression twice will produce the same output.

-  #colbreak()
   == II.
 Nix the functional programming language
   #line(length: 100%, stroke: 1pt + black)

   Nix a domain specific purely functional, dynamically type and lazily evaluated programming language.
 Nix expressions are expressions written in the Nix programming language, a language with a JSON-esque syntax.
 Nix even describes itself as JSON with functions.
 Values in the Nix programming language can be either primitive data type, lists, attribute sets and functions @nix_language_basics_2016.
-An attribute set in Nix is a collection of nae value pairs, similar to dictionaries or hash maps in other languages.
+An attribute set in Nix is a collection of name value pairs, similar to dictionaries or hash maps in other languages.
   ```Nix
   {
     string = "hello";